 How taking photos affects our understanding of ourselves and of the things we are photographing is still a big question mark.
 But as a result of her experiments, there is one thing Henkel is sure of.
 “Cameras, as amazing as they are, can’t compare to what the brain is capable of with input from the eyes and the ears,” she said.
 “Cameras are a lesser version of the human information-processing system.”

-Even if you can’t bear to face a computer hard drive that’s nightmarishly filled with photos, there was one way in which taking pictures did not erode people’s memories in Henkel’s experiments.
+However, there was one way in which taking pictures did not erode people’s memories in Henkel’s experiments.
 In the art museum study, “when participants zoomed in to photograph a specific part of the object, their subsequent recognition and detail memory were not impaired, and, in fact, memory for features that were not zoomed in on was just as strong as memory for features that were zoomed in on,” the professor wrote.
 “This suggests that the additional attention and cognitive processes engaged by this focused activity can eliminate the photo-taking-impairment effect.”

 Why not challenge yourself to a photo-free day?
 For 24 hours, see the world through your eyes, not your screen.
 Take absolutely no pictures — not of your lunch, your children, your cubicle mate, or that beautiful sunset.
 No photo messages.
 No cat pics.
 Instagrammers, it’s gonna get rocky.
 Snapchatsters?
 Hang in there.
 Everyone is going to be okay.
 I promise.